 a testing protocol for aviation and an EU Passenger Locator Form are in the making, to facilitate safe travel

 Re-open EU provides essential information regarding the safe relaunch of free movement and tourism across Europe.
-A Re-open EU app will launch in the coming weeks.
+A Re-open EU app launched in December 2020.
 You can find real-time information on

 The Commission is in close contact with social media platforms regarding measures to promote authoritative content, improve users' awareness, and limit coronavirus disinformation and advertising related to it.